Git-Leon/notes/JPA-Notes.md

 		* Denotes the table the entity is stored in.

 ### What is an `Entity`?
+* An entity is object which lives shortly in-memory, and persistently in a database.
 * An entity is denoted using the `@Entity` annotation on a respective class signature.
-* An entity is object which lives shortly in-memory, and persistently in a database.
-* Each entity consists of metadata.
+* An entity consists of metadata.
-* Each entity has some metadata that describes its relationship with an underlying database
+* An entity has some metadata that describes its relationship with an underlying database

 ### What is `MetaData`?
 * Metadata is information that is held as a description of stored data.
 * Additional metadata can be specified using annotations to further describe relationships.
 	* Examples: `@Table`, `@Id`, `@GeneratedValue`
 * To denote an entity is stored in a table, (e.g. a table named `people`), annotate the class signature with `@Table` (e.g. `@Table(name = "people")`
-	* For example, given a Table of `Person` objects named `People`, one expects a `Person` entity to be declare a signature of
+	* For example, given a Table of `Person` objects named `People`, one expects a `Person` entity with an annotated class signature of

 	```java
 	@Entity